vmoroz/napi-dotnet/Runtime/TypedModel/README.md

 It is an early draft that speaks about work in progress.
 Not everything what is described in this document is implemented yet.
-Everthing described in this document can be changed while we work on the implementation details.
+Everything described in this document can be changed while we work on the implementation details.

-## Overfview
+## Overview

 The C# Typed Model defines a type system for Node-API that mimics the TypeScript type system.